-Edible Schoolyard NYC partners with public schools to cultivate healthy students and communities, transforming children’s relationship with food.
+Edible Schoolyard NYC’s mission is to support edible education for every child in New York City.
+We partner with New York City public schools to cultivate healthy students and communities through hands-on cooking and gardening education, transforming children’s relationship with food.

 We believe in a future where all children are empowered to make healthy food choices for themselves, their communities, and their environments.

 “I know where our food comes from.
 It comes from plants.”

 — Second grader at P.S.
 216